tail-call/dotfiles/README.md

 *Anton Istomin <anton@tail-call.ru>*

-These are dotfiles that I use on my Linux machines.
+These are dotfiles that I use on my Unix machines.
 Feel free to study them, modify them, reuse their parts or use them in full.

 Some of them weren't used for quite a while, so be careful.
 For